suborbital/go-kit/readme.md

 ## Web

-There are three configurable echo middlewares included in the kit.
+There are three configurable echo middlewares included in the kit in the `mid` package inside this, and an echo implementation of a handler that exposes a source in the `source` package.

+### Middlewares
-### CORS
+#### CORS

 Provides good enough defaults with a simple call signature for ease of use:
 ```go